Chemicals for Inflatable Hot Tubs: All You Need To Know

 1. Always add chemicals to the hot tub water while it is running to ensure proper mixing and distribution.

 2. Avoid adding chemicals to the hot tub water when it is too hot.
-Hot water can cause the chemicals to evaporate or become too concentrated.
-This leads to skin irritation or damage to the hot tub equipment.
+Hot water can cause the chemicals to evaporate or become too concentrated, which can cause skin irritation or damage to the hot tub equipment.

-3. Do not use body oils or lotions in the hot tub before adding chemicals, as these can affect the chemical balance of the water.
+3. Do not use body oils or lotions in the hot tub before adding chemicals, as these can affect the water's chemical balance.

-4. Wear gloves and protective eyewear when handling chemicals to avoid skin or eye irritation.
+4. Wear gloves and protective eyewear to avoid skin or eye irritation when handling chemicals.

 5. Avoid breathing in fumes from the chemicals and avoid prolonged exposure to the chemicals.

-6. Always follow the manufacturer's instructions for adding chemicals to the hot tub water, and be sure to use the correct amount.
+6. Always follow the manufacturer's instructions for adding chemicals to the hot tub water and use the correct amount.

 7. Be aware of sensitive skin.
-It's important to avoid overuse of chemicals and to test the water before getting in to prevent skin irritation.
+To prevent skin irritation, avoid overusing chemicals and test the water before entering.

 Inflatable Hot Tub Maintenance: Common Problems and Solutions